Unrestricted (jus soli)

-What are the countries with birthright citizenship?
-The countries with birthright citizenship are: Argentina, Barbados, Belize, Brazil, Canada, Chile, Cuba, Ecuador, Fiji, Grenada, Guatemala, Guyana, Honduras, Jamaica, Lesoto, Mexico, Nicaragua, Paraguay, Panama, Peru, Saint Lucia, Saint Vincent and the Grenadines, Trinidad and Tobago, Tuvalu, and Uruguay.
+The following countries have unrestricted birthright citizenship: Antigua and Barbuda, Argentina, Barbados, Belize, Bolivia, Brazil, Canada, Chad, Child, Costa Rica, Cuba, Dominica, Ecuador, El Salvador, Fiji, Grenada, Guatemala, Guyana, Honduras, Jamaica, Lesotho, Mexico, Nicaragua, Panama, Paraguay, Peru, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Tanzania, Trinidad and Tobago, Tuvalu, the United States, Uruguay, and Venezuela.

-Pakistan has a birthright citizenship ruling that accounts for everyone born in Pakistan, no matter on what date or during which year their births took place.
-The Citizenship Act of Pakistan also defines two other ways of obtaining citizenship, including by descent or by legal migration.
-These three ways of acquiring citizenship in Pakistan are very similar, if not identical, to the citizenship processes of other countries around the world.
+In 1951, the Pakistan Citizenship Act established an all-encompassing birthright citizenship policy, declaring that anyone born in Pakistan is naturally and officially considered a citizen of the country of Pakistan—even if they were born before the Act had entered into force.
+The Pakistan Citizenship Act also defines two other ways of obtaining citizenship: descent or legal migration.
+These three ways of acquiring citizenship in Pakistan are very similar, if not identical, to other countries' citizenship processes around the world.

 The United States of America declared birthright citizenship for USA-born individuals in 1868, as part of the 14th Amendment to the Constitution, which was created in the wake of the Civil War.
 In addition to granting citizenship to all former slaves in the United States, the 14th Amendment officially established that any child born on U.S. soil (meaning any U.S. state or territory) was automatically a citizen of the United States.